Things to do in Westward Ho! Devon include finding wildlife in the rock pools, you will find shrimps, crabs, winkles, fish and more

 Mermaids pool in Westward Ho! is the biggest rock pool, it's supposed to have a mermaid in it too!

-Mermaids pool can be seen from the Tors in Westward Ho!
+Mermaids pool can be seen from the Tors look out in Westward Ho!
+It is a very big pool positioned on the rock shelf

 Mermaids pool can be seen beside.
 This photo was taken from the Look out on Kipling Tors and looks down onto Mermaids Pool.
 Look at all of these magical big rock pools to explore?